 Deadline: 29 April 2024!

 The aims of FungiNet are

 (1) to identify pathogenicity determinants of C. albicans, A. fumigatus and the emerging fungus Lichtheimia corymbifera,

-(2) to investigate the specific roles of epithelial barriers, the mechanisms of the innate immunity and potential contributions of the adaptive immune system for/to the pathogenesis of fungal infections,
+(2) to investigate the specific roles of epithelial barriers, the mechanisms of the innate immunity and contributions of the adaptive immune system to the pathogenesis of fungal infections,

-(3) to elucidate the complex mechanisms of fungal infections and identify common principles of fungal pathogenesis and
+(3) to identify common principles of fungal pathogenesis and

-(4) to use this information for new therapeutic approaches.
+(4) to use this information for the development of new therapeutic approaches.